Personal Care Attendant (PCA) Program

 PCA time is NOT approved for:

-Payroll and tax filing and reporting are usually handled by the Fiscal Intermediary, although some consumers do choose to handle this function themselves.
+Payroll, tax filing and reporting are handled by the Fiscal Intermediary.
 PCAs are covered by Workers Compensation and Unemployment Insurance.